-As previously noted, for ER units of unknown age, a default value of 17 years should be used.
+For ER units of unknown age, assume a default value of 15 years, equal to the measure EUL.
 Default RUL may be used exclusively if applied consistently for all projects.
 Otherwise, the default should only be used when a project is reported and documented as having a nameplate that is illegible.
-Both the RUL and EUL are needed to estimate savings for early retirement projects for two distinct periods: The ER period (RUL) and the ROB period (EUL—RUL).
+Both the RUL and EUL are needed to estimate savings for early retirement projects for two distinct periods: The ER period (RUL) and the ROB period (EUL-RUL).
 The calculations for early retirement projects are extensive, and as such, are provided in Appendix A.

-Table 61: Remaining Useful Life of ER PTAC/PTHP Systems
+Table 61: Remaining Useful Life of ER PTAC/PTHP Systems,